 - 2 tablespoons fish sauce

-- 14 oz (400g) can Coconut milk
+- 14 ounce / 400 g can coconut milk

-- 1 teaspoon sugar
+- 1 teaspoon sugar optional

 - 1 small lime juice and zest only

-- 1 large onion chopped to 2cm dice
+- 1 large onion

-- 2 heads pak choi coarsely chopped
+- 1 head pak choi

-- 1 cup green beans chopped to 2" lengths
+- 1 cup green beans

 I am not a nutritionist.
 The nutrition information has been calculated using an on-line calculator, and is intended for information and guidance purposes only.
 If the nutrition information is important to you, you should consider calculating it yourself, using your preferred tool.

-If you made this recipe and enjoyed it, please don’t forget to give me a star rating in the comments below.
-And if you'd like to get in touch, you can email me on email@example.com.
+If you made this recipe and enjoyed it, I'd love it if you could give me a star rating in the comments below.
+And if you'd like to get in touch, you can email me at [email protected].
 I'd love to hear from you.
 And don't forget to subscribe to my mailing list so you can grab yourself a copy of my FREE COOKBOOK!